joseferben/schablone/{{cookiecutter.project_slug}}/README.md

 5. `make workers`
 6. `make run`

-Just run `make` to get a list of all supported commands.
+or run `make` to get a list of all possible commands.

+## Architecture and design
+TODO

 ## Running in production